VarunS2002/Python-Tic-Tac-Toe/README.md

 -Directly run the program

-## Note:

--Default mode is Player vs Computer

 ## Features:

 -2 modes namely Player vs Computer and Player vs Player

+-Default mode is Player vs Computer

 -Option to change the mode